JaredTMurray/plotlydiploy/README.md

 ## Submission

 ### Overview
 The dashbord viewed in [index.html](https://github.com/JaredTMurray/plotlydiploy/blob/main/index.html) holds the demographic information that visualize the bacterial data infomration from sample.json file.
 The charts identify the top 10 bacterial species in their belly buttons.
 Javascript [chart.js](https://github.com/JaredTMurray/plotlydiploy/blob/main/chart.js) holds the funstion that produces the charts in the following resutls.
-See [index.html](https://github.com/JaredTMurray/plotlydiploy/blob/main/index.html) to view bar chart
+See [index.html](https://github.com/JaredTMurray/plotlydiploy/blob/main/index.html) to view bar chart.
 ### Results
 Focuses, the following deliverables: